Technical Committee (TC) Digital Enhanced Cordless Telecommunications (DECT) Activity Report 2019

-Our DECT Technical Committee meanwhile maintains its focus on two main work areas, DECT evolution and DECT-2020, which will both support home automation, industrial automation, the creative and culture industry (e.g. audio production), eHealth and conferencing.
+The committee meanwhile maintained its focus on two main work areas, ‘DECT Evolution’ and DECT-2020, which will both support home automation, industrial automation, the creative and culture industry (e.g. audio production), eHealth and conferencing.

 - TR on DECT-2020 New Radio (NR) Interface – study of self-evaluation towards IMT-2020 submission

 - Multipart Technical Specification (TS) on DECT-2020 – Overall Description, Radio reception and transmission requirements, PHY, MAC and DLC layers